nikhil-sethi/multi-diffbot/README.md

 ## bullproof_hri
 `bullproof_hri` contains the behavioural tree for the Mirte robot.
 The behaviour tree determines if the robot is following the farmer, blocking the cow, or helping the farmer exit.
 ## bullproof_nav
 `bullproof_nav` contains the navigation stack that contains Planning for the Mirte robot.
 This package imports the existing [move_base](http://wiki.ros.org/move_base) package and configurates it using the configuration files from `bullproof_nav/config`.
-For more information about the node structure of this package, see [Node Structure](#node-structure).
+For more information about the node structure of this package, see [Software Architecture](#software-architecture).

 ### move_base.launch
 The [move_base](http://wiki.ros.org/move_base) package allows for moving the robot.
 This package handles both navigation and motion control.
 It can be started seperately.
 To do so, run the following command: